SignSparK: Efficient Multilingual Sign Language Production via Sparse Keyframe Learning: Abstract

 \section{Abstract}

-Generating natural and linguistically accurate sign language avatars remains a formidable challenge.
-Current Sign Language Production (SLP) frameworks face a stark trade-off: direct text-to-pose models suffer from regression-to-the-mean effects, while dictionary-retrieval methods produce robotic, disjointed transitions.
-To resolve this, we propose a novel training paradigm that leverages sparse keyframes to capture the true underlying kinematic distribution of human signing.
-By predicting dense motion from these discrete anchors, our approach mitigates regression-to-the-mean while ensuring fluid articulation.
-To realize this paradigm at scale, we first introduce FAST, an ultra-efficient sign segmentation model that automatically mines precise temporal boundaries.
-We then present \papername{}, a large-scale Conditional Flow Matching (CFM) framework that utilizes these extracted anchors to synthesize 3D signing sequences in SMPL-X and MANO spaces.
-This keyframe-driven formulation also uniquely unlocks Keyframe-to-Pose (KF2P) generation, making precise spatiotemporal editing of signing sequences possible.
-Furthermore, our adopted reconstruction-based CFM objective also enables high-fidelity synthesis in fewer than ten sampling steps; this allows \papername{} to scale across four distinct sign languages, establishing the largest multilingual SLP framework to date.
-Finally, by integrating 3D Gaussian Splatting for photorealistic rendering, we demonstrate through extensive evaluation that \papername{} establishes a new state-of-the-art across diverse SLP tasks and multilingual benchmarks.
+Sign Language Production (SLP) faces a fundamental trade-off: direct text-to-pose models suffer from regression-to-the-mean effects, while dictionary-retrieval methods produce disjointed transitions.
+To resolve this, we propose a novel training paradigm that leverages sparse keyframes to capture the underlying kinematic distribution of human signing.
+By generating dense motion from discrete anchors, our approach mitigates regression-to-the-mean while ensuring fluid articulation.
+To achieve this at scale, we introduce FAST, an ultra-efficient sign segmentation model that automatically mines precise temporal boundaries.
+We then present \papername{}, a Conditional Flow Matching (CFM) framework that utilizes these temporal anchors to synthesize 3D signing sequences.
+This keyframe-driven formulation also unlocks Keyframe-to-Pose (KF2P) generation, making precise spatiotemporal editing of signing sequences possible.
+Furthermore, \papername{} scales across four distinct sign languages, constituting the largest multilingual SLP framework to date, and integrates 3D Gaussian Splatting for photorealistic rendering.
+Extensive evaluations demonstrate that \papername{} achieves state-of-the-art across diverse SLP tasks and multilingual benchmarks.
+Our code is available at {\url{https://github.com/JianHe0628/SignSparK}}. \keywords{Sign Language Production \and Sign Segmentation \and Sparse Keyframe Learning \and 3D Human Motion Generation \and Flow Matching}